 Despite the smaller lens, the Split Mini has the same FOV as the Split V2 on paper.
 However from my testing, the mini has a tiny bit wider FOV than its bigger brother.

 If the audio on the GoPro Session 5 gets a 8/10, I will probably give the Split V2 a 6/10, and the Split Mini a 3/10.
 The audio of the Mini is similar to that of a Mobius or Runcam HD.

 The wind noise is really loud, it’s almost as loud as the sound from the motors.
 I shall try to cover the mic with some foam in my next flight see if I can get any improvement.
 I think part of the reason for the terrible audio is the lack of dedicated audio processor. (because there is no space!)

 If you don’t care about listening to motor noise in your videos, then this is not a problem for you.

 Micro Quad Parts List:

 The camera and VTX are directly powered by the FC’s 5V 2A BEC.
-I am not soft mounting the FC, or using any additional capacitors and yet the video looks very clean.
+I did not soft mount the FC, or use any additional capacitors and yet the video still looks pretty clean.